Shell Scripting and Automation Basics

 \ | Escapes the next character so it is treated literally |

-Note: the * in a regular expression is different from the * wildcard in shell globbing.
-In a RE, A* means “zero or more A characters.”
+The * in a regex is different from the * wildcard in shell globbing.
+In a regex, A* means “zero or more A characters.”
 In the shell, *.log means “any filename ending in .log.”
+The two syntaxes look similar but describe entirely different operations.

 Character Classes

-Section titled “Character Classes”Square brackets match any one character from a set:
+Section titled “Character Classes”Square brackets match any one character from a set.
+The class can enumerate specific characters, negate them with ^, or specify a range:

 | Pattern | Matches |